ShilpaLRAnalyst/global-agrifood-intelligence/README.md

 | **2** | Primary Production & Traditional Agrarian Economies |Emissions are heavily dominated by Farm Gate (on-farm) activities, reflecting localized, traditional agricultural practices. |
 | **3** | Advanced High-Tech & Post-Industrial Agrifood Systems | Driven by downstream processing, manufacturing, and mature retail distribution and stable primary farm production. |

+## 🎛️ Interactive Supply Chain Simulator

+Alongside the machine learning profiles, I built a live **Supply Chain Simulator** (Tab 2) to explore how policy changes or operational shifts affect emissions in real time.

+Instead of looking at static charts, users can interact directly with the data by adjusting sliders to see immediate results.

+### How the Simulator Works:
+* **Sector-Specific Sliders:** Users can manually scale activities up or down across four main supply chain areas: *Farm Gate Optimization*, *Logistics & Processing*, *Consumer Retail*, and *Industrial Inputs*.
+* **On-the-Fly Calculations:** Moving a slider instantly adjusts that sector's emissions based on the selected growth or reduction percentage compared to the historical baseline.
+* **Real-Time Output:** The dashboard recalculates and updates three core metrics automatically:
+  * **Baseline Total Emissions:** The original historical total.
+  * **Simulated New Total:** The updated total reflecting the current slider settings.
+  * **Net Carbon Variance:** The exact difference in kilotons (kt) and the relative percentage change (e.g., -26.54%).

+This addition takes the insights from our clustering model and turns them into a practical, interactive tool for testing different climate strategies.

 ---

 ## 📂 Project Directory Structure